Skip to main content

 2 mentions Positive Neutral Negative

-The game suffers from significant stability issues, with users reporting a black starting screen and delayed access to the main menu, indicating bugs from the outset.
-Overall, the experience is marred by a lack of polish and numerous design flaws.
+The game suffers from significant stability issues, with users reporting a prolonged black screen at startup and requiring manual input to access the main menu.
+Overall, the experience is marred by numerous bugs and a lack of polish, leading to a perception of being unfinished and poorly designed.

 • “The starting screen was black for about a minute, and the main menu became accessible only after I pressed the space bar, which indicates that the game is buggy right from the beginning.”